codeMonkey339/db/README.md

 --------------
 * project 1 :
-    - There's a similar question on leetcode about lru cache.
-I can still remember the first time I wrote that, haha.
+    - There's a very similar question on leetcode about lru cache.
+I can still recall the circumstance the first time I wrote that, haha.
+    - The bucket size of extendible hashing is chosen arbitrarily other than computed.
+It confused me for some time.
 * project 2 :
     - The data structure here is double link between child and parent page via page id.
 It's different from many online resource introducing B+Tree with single link.
-It took me a while to fix this in redistributing and coalescing of internal nodes.
+It took me quite a while to fix this in redistributing and coalescing of internal nodes.
     - It's clumsy to handle next page link if two leaf page shares no same parent.
 A double link version is better to my thought.
+    - For the ease of implementation, the size of both leaf and internal nodes are picked as greatest even value.
 --------------

 # 15-445 Database Systems